C. Delores Tucker: Personal life and death

-In 1951, Tucker married William Tucker, a successful Philadelphia real estate agent.
+In 1951, Tucker married William Tucker, a Philadelphia real estate agent.
 Tucker herself had worked in real estate and insurance sales early in her career.
 Tucker had no children.

 She died on Wednesday, October 12, 2005, at Suburban Woods Health Center in Norristown, Pennsylvania, at the age of 78.
 She is interred at West Laurel Hill Cemetery in Bala Cynwyd, PA.